Book Dash Event Plans

 For participants who are unfamiliar with GitHub or would like a refresher (and did not manage to attend the GitHub introduction session), the planning committee members will guide them through the process of making their first pull request.

 Reporting and Documentation#

 At the end of each day, participants can gather all their contributions on The Turing Way GitHub repository (issues, pull requests and notes) and add that in the shared notes.
 Specifically, during the last contribution session, they will be asked to add their details to the contributors file and provide anonymous feedback on a Pluses and Delta notes.
 This will help the planning committee to collect notes for their final report and improve future events.

 We acknowledge that everyone prefers different settings to work effectively and attentively.
 Therefore we create an environment for self-paced contributions to The Turing Way project.

 Some recommendations to achieve this by managing the space at the book dash by:

-offering a separate space for open discussion for people who work better by discussing their ideas out loud.
+offering a separate space (physical space or online breakout room) for open discussion for people who work better by discussing their ideas out loud.

-providing semi-quiet spaces or headphone for noise cancellation for people who don’t need active discussions.
+when meeting in person, providing semi-quiet spaces or headphones for noise cancellation for people who don’t need active discussions.